The Whale RV

 The original Ultra Vans were powered by Corvair air cooled engines but a 190 cu. in air cooled custom port Electronic Fuel Injected Corvair engine was not an option.
 In fact the first Ultra Van Prototypes (called "Go Homes") were powered by 80 horsepower, 140 cubic inch Corvair engines.
 A little later in production the standard Corvair engine was increased to 110 horsepower with an optional 140 horsepower Corvair engine available.

 The Corvair powered Ultra Vans were not the last Ultra Vans ever built in fact before its demise in 1970 Ultra Inc. built 47 "Corvette Ultra Vans" powered by 307 cubic inch small block Chevy engines.
-As you can imagine that size engine in an RV that weighed less than 4000 pounds gave the "Corvette Ultra Van Motorhome" close to sports car like acceleration.
+As you can imagine that size engine in an RV that weighed less than 4000 pounds gave the "Corvette Ultra Van Motorhome" closer to sports car like acceleration.

 So if you are ever traveling down a lonely highway in Nevada and off in the distance through the heat haze you see a little white whale bobbing up and down the dips in the road; no you are not hallucinating it's just the Hansons taking "The Whale" on a road trip.